GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Effect**: You produce a trap at a point within 1 yard that you designate.
 The traps area will contain the trigger.
 The trigger's area is half of the trap's range.
 This trigger may be set to activate based on visual changes (such as light changing), sound, or the presence of a creature.
 Additionally you may set the trap to delay its activation by a number of rounds up to its tier.
 Once the trap itself activates, it projects magically created blades out in the appointed shape.
 The trap then disappears.
 The trap will inflict thrown blades within the appropriate shape.

-The trap is a 20 yard mikrofan traditionally, but alternatives are available;
+The trap is a 20 yard mikrofan trAdditionally, but alternatives are available;
 * 18 yard minifan
 * 15 yard fan
 * 10 yard cone